-Children of the Dream: Yorkers rally in D.C. for DREAM Act
+Children of the Dream: Locals rally for Dream Act in D.C.
+Wednesday

 Police arrested 181 people — including Indivisible York advocates Mary Barnes and Carol Stowell — at an immigration rally in Washington, D.C., on Wednesday.

 "It was the largest civil disobedience action in the immigration movement under the Trump administration," said Elizabeth Alex, senior director of organizing and leadership in CASA.

 Participants were arrested for sitting on the East Capitol steps on Wednesday, Dec.
 6, in a show of support for children of immigrants.

 "Dr. King went to jail, Ghandi went to jail, Jesus went to the desert — it is time for all of us to stand up," Stowell said in a statement released before the rally.

 Each person held up a photo of Dreamers — children of undocumented immigrants who would benefit from the DREAM Act — who chose not to risk participating, Alex said.
 Many of them attended the rally and looked on from the crowd.

 "We were very careful, and our allies stepped up," Alex said.
 "That's emblematic of where we are as a country right now — people of all stripes stepping up to support Dreamers and immigration."